KurtVelasco/Video_2_ASCII/README.md

 ![image](https://github.com/user-attachments/assets/f53ad563-f341-463b-87db-fbe4e4d4f6d7)

+## Things to Know before using

+I haven't gone much testing after making this program, and it's still bare-bones atm (some crashes and features)

+In this scenario I only tested MP4 files for the actual video converition and WEBM for music files

+I also recommended only using lower-quality video (I played around 360p) since longer/high-res videos takes a decent amount of time to convert

 ## Concept and Dependencies

+**Nuget Used:**
+NAUDIO
+Accord.Video.FFMPEG

-This application uses Accord.Video.FFMPEG for the reading of video files
+This application uses Accord.Video.FFMPEG for the reading of video files and The grayscale value is mapped to an index of an array of ASCII characters, where darker shades correspond to specified chracters.

+The Program also includes NAudio which allows you to play music files in conjunction with the ASCII Animation